 UFCW 401, which represents the workers, is glad the plant is shut down.
 It’ll help prevent the spread from worsening, and it’ll allow the company to thoroughly clean the plant.

 But worries about profit-driven exploitation of labour value have now been replaced with worries about worker pay.
 The company has been silent on whether they’ll be paying their workers during the shut down.

-After all, if they’re paying employees while those employees aren’t producing revenue, it’s going to be tough to top $2.82 in profits this year.
+After all, if they’re paying employees while those employees aren’t producing revenue, it’s going to be tough to top $2.82 billion in profits this year.

 And to be clear, this isn’t just a problem with Cargill, who also shut down their Pennsylvania plant.
 JBS has 67 confirmed cases at their meat packing plant in Brooks, and they’ve shut down plants in Pennsylvania and Colorado.
 National Beef Packing Co. cancelled operations at their Iowa plant.
 Smithfield Foods closed their South Dakota plant.
 United Poultry has 27 confirmed cases at their meat processing facility in Vancouver.

 - 153 people sent me a one-time donation.

 - 190 people send me a donation every month.